Deepseek-APIs/deepseek-mpi/docs/configuration.md

 ## Optional Libraries & Attachment Extraction

-`configure` still probes for `libxml2`, `libmagic`, and `libarchive`.
-When present, Deepseek MPI can unpack Office/LibreOffice containers (`.docx`, `.xlsx`, `.odt`, `.ods`, etc.) and pass the extracted text into the normal chunking pipeline instead of uploading opaque binaries.
+`configure` still probes for `libxml2`, `libmagic`, `libarchive`, and `poppler-glib`.
+When present, Deepseek MPI can unpack Office/LibreOffice containers (`.docx`, `.xlsx`, `.odt`, `.ods`, etc.) and PDFs, then pass the extracted text into the normal chunking pipeline instead of uploading opaque binaries.
 Even without those libraries:

 - `libmagic` (or our extension-based fallback) tags each `--input-file` with a MIME type so logs explain what was ingested.
 - Text-like formats (`text/*`, JSON, XML, code) are read verbatim.
 - Truly binary blobs are converted into a descriptive, base64-wrapped note so DeepSeek receives at least a textual summary rather than raw bytes.

 This all happens transparently inside `attachment_extract_text_payload`.
-If you run without `libxml2/libarchive`, archive extraction simply falls back to the other heuristics; no CLI flags need to change.
+If you run without `libxml2/libarchive`/`poppler-glib`, archive/PDF extraction simply falls back to the other heuristics; no CLI flags need to change.

 ## Security & Secrets